Unlocking [CLS] Features for Continual Post-Training: Acknowledgements

 \section{Acknowledgements}

-This work is supported by TAILOR, a project funded by the EU Horizon programme under GA No. 952215; SYNERGIES, a project funded by the EU Horizon programme under GA No. 101146542; and Dutch e-infrastructure with the support of SURF Cooperative using GA no. EINF-10242.
+This work is supported by the EU Horizon programme through SYNERGIES, a project under GA No. 101146542; and ELLIOT, a project under GA No. 101214398; and Dutch e-infrastructure with the support of SURF Cooperative using GA no. EINF-10242; and Turkish MoNE scholarship.